East Frisia: Economy

 East Frisia is a rural area.
 However, there are some industrial sites such as the Volkswagen car factory in Emden and the Enercon (windturbine) company in Aurich.
 Leer is, after Hamburg, the second most important location for shipping companies in Germany.
 Although just on the other side of the border to Emsland, the Meyer Werft is an important employer for East Frisians as well.
 Main industrial sites are the harbours of Emden and Leer, and Wilhelmshaven east of East Frisia.

 Around 1900, many people left East Frisia due to lack of jobs and emigrated to the United States or elsewhere.
 Today the region is again suffering from the loss of young educated people, who go away to find better employment in, for example, southern Germany.
 Many communities face a rising number of aged people, creating structural problems in the future.
 There are few academic jobs in the area, and those are focused on engineering.
 The closest universities are the University of Oldenburg and Groningen.
 A Fachhochschule is located in Emden.
 The former nautical academy in Leer merged with Fachhochschule Emden in 2009.

 People

 The people of East Frisia have close cultural ties to those of West Frisia, in the Netherlands, and of North Frisia, on the Jutland peninsula.
-The Frisians migrated to Germany from the coast of Holland in the 12th century.